dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 in immediate dependencies (`--precompile`).
 To prevent precompilation, use `--no-precompile`.

+### `--enforce-lockfile`

+Fetches dependencies, but will refuse to resolve if anything deviates from `pubspec.lock`.
+This is useful for deploying to prodcution, and ensuring reproducible runs in CI and production.

 ### `--legacy-packages-file`

 If you're using Dart 2.18 and use any third-party tools